Dog-On-Dog Household Aggression

 Sometimes you’re lucky: it’s easy to either get rid of your dogs’ stressors or just live with them.
 Stressors you could get rid of easily include choke, prong, or shock collars (even those used for electronic containment systems); physical or harsh verbal corrections (punishment), and treatable medical conditions.
 Without these present in their environment, the dogs’ stress level will decrease.

 We all have some stress in our lives, and it’s pretty near impossible to get rid of all of it.
 Just because you’ve identified a stressor for your dog doesn’t mean you have to make it go away.
 You probably don’t have enough time in your schedule to address every single thing on your list.
 As you look at your dogs’ list of stressors, the ones they can probably live with are those that don’t happen frequently, that cause only a mild stress response, and don’t appear to escalate over time.
 You can also refrain from eliminating your dog’s “fun” stressors, such as squirrel-chasing sessions.
 If you make your way through the rest of your list and still have time on your hands, you can always address the “live with it” items later.

-Intra-pack aggression can feel overwhelming.
-In fact, it can be dangerous, if fights erupt regularly and you try to intervene.
+Dog on dog aggression in the home can feel overwhelming.
+In fact, it can be dangerous if fights erupt regularly and you try to intervene.
 Many an owner has been bitten trying to break up fights between her own dogs.
 The stress that the constant tension generates can damage the quality of your own life, as well as your dogs’ lives.